jpastuszek/httpthumbnailer/README.md

 # httpthumbnailer

-HTTP API for image thumbnailing and format conversion.
+HTTP API server for image thumbnailing and format conversion.

 It is using **ImageMagick** as the image processing library.